 The following descriptions are written in a language-independent manner except when specific languages are used in examples.
 The annexes may be consulted for language specific descriptions.

-The standard for a programming language provides definitions for that language’s constructs.
 This clause will, in general, use the terminology that is most natural to the description of each individual vulnerability.
-Hence terminology may differ from to description to description.
+Hence terminology may differ from description to description.